suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 <br>
 Tylenol makes you autistic, shit caustic,<br>
 Acetaminophen, a pain, even to say it again.<br>
-And vaccines are likes shitting on babies,<br>
+And vaccines are like shitting on babies,<br>
-Let's make healthcare a righteous shit stain.<br>
+Let's make healthcare a righteous cunt stain.<br>
 <br>
 Greedy as fuck, my shit gets stuck,<br>
 Like cunts of the posh baby mushy plushy kind.<br>